 Who will brew the Aussie beer for India that never was?
 Call it 1837 Sydney India Ale.

-*Due to Ron Pattinson’s suggestion (see comments) that the 16 pounds of cleansing gravity would likely fall to about 10 on racking, I’ve adjusted the text from the earlier version to reflect this.
+*Due to Ron Pattinson’s suggestion (see in Comments) that 16 pounds cleansing gravity would likely fall to about 10 on racking, I’ve adjusted the text from an earlier version to reflect this.
 Thanks Ron.